desmccarter/ladywood/README.md

 ###### The Page Object

 **Creating an instance of a page (*object pattern*) class forms the page object**: an object which can be used to interact with the page under test.
-These interactions may include (for example) automatically filling in a form, reading a form or checking for the existence of elements after a certain action has been made.
+These interactions may include (for example) automatically filling in a form, reading a form or checking for the existence of elements after a certain action/event has been occurred.

 ### Problems when using SeleniumQA PageFactory